sairanga123/coding-challenge/README.md

 Be sure to read the entire page, as it includes details that will be required to finish this exercise.

 Fork this repo and do all of your work against that fork.
-When you are finished, submit a pull request and notify a member of our team.
+When you are finished, do not submit a pull request.
+Notify a member of our team that you are finished and we will review your code together.

 ### Instructions